wafaehamdaoui/PlatformWeb/README.md

 <img width="415" alt="image" src="https://user-images.githubusercontent.com/75392302/216717757-5317dd43-4460-4310-9236-5635e84f3fbd.png">

-Now My project is ready to deploy it using for examples render web site, we just need to get license to migrate our database to oracle database cloud.
+Now My project is ready to deploy it using for example render web site, we just need to get license to migrate our database to oracle database cloud.

 ### conclusion:
 `From a personal point of view`, this project allowed me to get new